ibm-cds-labs/simple-data-pipe-connector-oauth-stripe/README.md

 # Simple Data Pipe connector boilerplate for stripe.com

-This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector for reddit starter kit has been customized for [stripe.com](http://www.stripe.com) OAuth access.
+This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector boilerplate has been customized for [stripe.com](http://www.stripe.com) OAuth access.
 You can build your own special purpose connector by implementing the `getStripeDataSetList` and `fetchRecords` functions in `lib/index.js` to fetch the desired data from stripe.com and optionally enrich it.
 ### Pre-requisites

 ##### General